 The introduction of LED technology has meant two things.
 Firstly, wattage is no longer a good indication of a bulb’s brightness or “illuminance”.
 Secondly, there is a wider range of light colours that LEDs can emit.
 This means you have more choice when selecting the right lighting for your home, and greater control over the resulting effect or mood.

 The Colour Temperature of the new bulb can be found on the label.
 The right colour temperature depends on the type of space you want to use it in.
 Lights in the 2700k-3000k range are best suited to living areas, providing a warm cosy atmosphere.
 4700k bulbs are generally recommended for spaces like kitchens and garages, providing a more vibrant energetic feel.
-Bulbs of 5000k and higher are usually used in commercial spaces, and those where adequate lighting and contrast is important.
+Bulbs of 5000k and higher are usually used in commercial spaces and those where adequate lighting and contrast is important.
 This includes study rooms and other areas where illumination of details is important.

 Lumens is another useful term when choosing the right lighting for your home.
 Simply speaking, this refers to the brightness of the light.
 So while we use wattage to express the amount of energy used, lumens refers to the overall light output of a bulb.
-Packaging labels of new bulbs include its corresponding lumens.
+Packaging labels of new bulbs include their corresponding lumens.